dell/csm-docs/content/docs/authorization/design.md

 ### Storage Array

-A Storage Array is typically considered to be one of the various Dell EMC storage offerings, e.g. Dell EMC PowerFlex which is supported by CSM for Authorization today.
+A Storage Array is typically considered to be one of the various Dell storage offerings, e.g. Dell PowerFlex which is supported by CSM for Authorization today.
 Support for more Storage Arrays will come in the future.

 ## How it Works